 CG for continuity of guarantee is annual.
 The calculation for CG Fees is in advanced for entire FY.
 The Fee calculation is also based on NPA percentage as well as claim payout ratio.
 RISK BASED Credit Guarantee Fee is determined based on Summation of Modified Sanction Loan Amount (Fund and Non Fund) for the given loan account provided by MLI in his respective Input File along with ‘Annual Guarantee Fee (%)’ configured in the ‘Scheme’ and it’s ‘Docket’ and the formulae is as below:

+Refer section 1.8 for details on selection of risk premium NPA and Claim for calculating CG Fees.

 Credit Guarantee fee calculation: